-Tips to Help Prevent Your Child from Quitting
+Tips to Help Prevent Your Child From Quitting

 Failure is an important part of learning.
 It helps students learn their strengths and weaknesses and develop the skills to overcome them.
 But sometimes, children can start giving up after experiencing a cycle of failures at school.
 Even very bright children can become prone to beginning tasks very halfheartedly and giving up at the first sign of difficulty.